natbut/mcts-smop/README.md

-# masop
-Multi-Agent Stochastic Orienteering Problem
+# Hybrid Decentralized Planning for the Stochastic Multiagent Orienteering Problem (SMOP)